-- 1.1 The Licensee shall provide a SAR47 and use it as a basis for continuous support of safe operation. - 1.2 The Licensee shall use the SAR as a basis for assessing the safety implications of changes to the plant or to operating practices.
+- 1.1 The Licensee shall provide a SAR57 to demonstrate that the plant fulfils relevant safety requirements and use it as a basis for continuous support of safe operation. - 1.2 The Licensee shall use the SAR as a basis for assessing the safety implications of changes to the plant, or to operating practices.